Skip to content

 Frequently Asked Questions

 Yes.
-Participants earn $22/hour for completing the 50-hour program.
+Participants earn $22 per hour while completing the 50-hour program.

 Ready to Get Started?